arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 4.04.2021

+I removed ReCAPTCHA from [Harken's landing page](https://harkenapp.com/) yesterday after reading [You (probably) don’t need ReCAPTCHA](https://nearcyan.com/you-probably-dont-need-recaptcha/).

+Doing the email submission in JavaScript (as opposed to having a form action) already makes it much harder to spam.
+Also, I added rate limiting just in case.

+I also found this amazing [GitHub issue](https://github.com/google/recaptcha/issues/286) from the blog post.

 ### 4.03.2021